 Austin O’Rourke is a composer, multi-instrumentalist, sound designer, electronic music producer and recipient of the ASCAP Morton Gould Young Composers Award in 2015.
 He lives in Fredericksburg, Virginia and is a recent graduate from Mary Washington, having studied music composition with Mark Snyder.

 Drake Dragone is a composer, performer, and multi-instrumentalist from Richmond, Virginia.
 His works have been described as “fascinating textural creations, which invoke introspective feelings and senses of ethereal wonder.”
-Drake is currently studying at the University of Mary Washington where he will graduate with a BA in Music in the Spring of 2019.
+Drake, who has studied with Mark Snyder, is currently studying at the University of Mary Washington with Michael Bratt where he will graduate with a BA in Music and a minor in Computer Science in the Spring of 2019.